-Training Management
+Training Management - Sessions

-- Practices should be planned into 5 segments: - ♦ Warm-up (at least 80% free play with the ball) 5-10 minutes; use dynamic not static stretches - ♦ One or two skill drills 20 minutes - ♦ A scrimmage or game 15-20 minutes - ♦ A second drill at the end 5-7 minutes - Cool down run and stretch after practice, not before - You don't have to make it up.
+- Practices should be planned into 5 segments: - ♦ Warm-up (including free play with the ball) 5-10 minutes; use dynamic not static stretches - ♦ Small-sided activities 10 minutes - Expanded small-sided activities 10 minutes - A scrimmage or game 15-20 minutes Consider 2nd drill (e.g., fun shooting drill) at the end 5 minutes - Cool down and stretch after practice, not before - You don't have to make it up.
 Several curricula for 12U are available (see last slide) - All activities should involve frequent touches NO STANDING IN LONG LINES - for a shooting drill without lines, see the Appendix - If it doesn't work, stop.
-Do something else. - Use the Coaching Cycle and concept of Build-up
+Do something else. - @ Use the Coaching Cycle and concept of Build-up